Culmination Of 18 Months Of Van Life In Mexico

 And rarely do they speak in English.

-- What are you bringing/carrying (in the van)? - ¿Que llevas/llevan?
+- What are you bringing/carrying (in the van)? – ยฟQue llevas/llevan?

 Not only do you spend considerable additional time traversing these roads, but with the constant breaking and acceleration and additional distance traveled, you are spending more gas (and thus $) getting to your destination.

-(Use this Government Site to calculate the total toll amount from one point to another.)
+Plan Your Tolls In Advance: (Use this Government Site to calculate the total toll amount from one point to another.)

 11. Join The Facebook Group 'On The Road In Mexico'

-We’ve found that the Facebook group, ‘On The Road In Mexico’ provides invaluable support and information to all van life travelers in Mexico.
+We’ve found that the Facebook group, ‘On The Road In Mexico,’ provides invaluable support and information to all van life travelers in Mexico.

-In this group you can ask questions regarding border crossings, places of interest to visit, travel safety, and more.
+In this group, you can ask questions regarding border crossings, places of interest to visit, travel safety, and more.

-12. Drive Defensively With Your Van In Mexico
+12. Drive Defensively

 Read more regarding our recommended auto insurance provider in Mexico.

-13. Keep The Front Front Cab Of Your Van Clean
+13. Keep the Front Front Cab of Your Van Clean

 This includes any bags, small coins, phone charging cables, etc…

-Don’t give would be thieves a reason to break into your van.
+Don’t give would-be thieves a reason to break into your van.

-14. Don't Drive At Night In Mexico
+14. Donโt Drive at Night

 When driving in Mexico with your camper van, try to avoid driving at night at all costs.
 Doing so puts yourself and your van at risk.

-Instead, try asking local people if you can park overnight .
+Instead, try asking local people if you can park overnight.
 Or better yet, if you can find the local police station, the police usually allow camper vans to park near them overnight for security.

-16. Buy Local, Eat local.
+16. Buy Local, Eat Local

-Where To Get Purified Drinking Water While Driving In Mexico
+Where To Get Purified Drinking Water While Driving in Mexico

-Getting Money In Mexico
+Getting Money in Mexico

 In this chapter, we discuss how to obtain Mexican Pesos during your van life in Mexico and what we do to get great exchange rates and pay no commissions.

-AVOID Money Exchange Stores On The Streets
+Avoid Money Exchange Stores on the Streets

 “So where do you get your Pesos then?”